 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

-Top-line Messaging on Climate Policy: ACEA supports the EU Green Deal and the EU’s goal to become climate neutral by 2050, with ACEA President, Oliver Zipse, telling EU Climate Commissioner Frans Timmermans that “the association has realized that there must be ambitious goals in order to stop climate change” in March 2021, as well as expressing its support more recently in a February 2022 joint statement.
+Top-line Messaging on Climate Policy: ACEA supports the EU Green Deal and the EU’s goal to become climate neutral by 2050, with former ACEA President, Oliver Zipse, telling EU Climate Commissioner Frans Timmermans that “the association has realized that there must be ambitious goals in order to stop climate change” in March 2021, as well as expressing its support in a February 2022 joint statement.
 ACEA has also expressed support for the goals of the Paris Agreement in numerous communications, such as a November 2021 EU consultation response.

-ACEA has also consistently supported extending the EU Emissions Trading Scheme (ETS) to road transport, for example in a March 2021 position paper, a July 2021 press release and a November 2021 EU consultation response.
+ACEA has consistently supported extending the EU Emissions Trading Scheme (ETS) to road transport, for example in a March 2021 position paper, a July 2021 press release and a November 2021 EU consultation response.
 In a June 2021 position paper, ACEA appeared unsupportive of a stringent EU Carbon Border Adjustment Mechanism (CBAM), emphasizing competitiveness concerns while advocating that if applied it should include exemptions for counties with similar climate pricing or regulations, and only applied initially in a 'limited way' in 'certain specific sectors'.
 Moreover, in February 2022, ACEA signed a joint statement asking the EU Commission to assess the impact of the CBAM on downstream industries, in which it appeared not to fully support the CBAM, suggesting that it may cause carbon leakage if unspecified “necessary steps” are not taken.
-In the same paper, ACEA also appeared to support the Emissions Trading System (EU ETS), but also stressed that unilateral action may cause carbon leakage.
+In the same paper, ACEA appeared to support the Emissions Trading System (EU ETS), but also stressed that unilateral action may cause carbon leakage.
 A November 2021 EU consultation response from ACEA supported increased EU GHG emissions intensity targets for fuels and electricity, while appearing to support weakening the EU's Renewable Energy Directive (RED) by advocating for the inclusion of low-carbon fuels in RED targets and sub-targets.